fordsfords/blink/README.md

 # blink
-CHIP program to blink status LED and shut down when XIO-P7 is grounded.
+CHIP program to blink status LED and shut down when reset if briefly pressed.

 ## License